ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ## Bitswap improvements

 Bitswap is the most prevalent data transfer protocol in the IPFS network.
-Our experience operating the public IPFS Gateways on behalf of the IPFS Foundation gives us an opportunity to observe and optimize Bitswap at scale.
+Our experience operating the public IPFS Gateways on behalf of the IPFS Foundation gives us an opportunity to measure and optimize Bitswap at scale.

 Based on tracing and metrics from the public IPFS Gateways, we've [identified and released](https://github.com/ipfs/boxo/blob/main/CHANGELOG.md) a number of performance improvements to the [Go implementation of Bitswap in Boxo](https://github.com/ipfs/boxo/tree/main/bitswap), which is used by Kubo and Rainbow.

 ## Libp2p improvements

-Libp2p underpins all the above projects and is the bedrock of the entire IPFS stack.
+Libp2p is a dependency of most of the above projects and is the bedrock of the entire IPFS stack.

 Beyond the work mentioned earlier on transports, we've also been working on numerous improvements and specs to libp2p that support the above projects.
 Check out the [js-libp2p Roadmap](https://github.com/libp2p/js-libp2p/blob/main/ROADMAP.md) for more details.